jonsterling/agda-calf/README.md

 You may want to start by opening [`html/index.html`](./html/index.html).

 To view a specific module `M`, open `html/M.html` in a web browser.
-For example, open [`html/Examples.Sorting.Parallel.html`](./html/Examples.Sorting.Parallel.html) to view module `Examples.Sorting.Parallel`.
+For example, open [`html/Examples.Sorting.Parallel.html`](./html/Examples.Sorting.Parallel.html) to view the module `Examples.Sorting.Parallel`.

 ## Installation